High speed testing on WCML in the 70's

 The first Class 86 locomotive to be fitted with 'Flexicoil' suspension was affectionately known as 'Zebedee' after a spring-mounted puppet in the popular 'Magic Roundabout' children's programme of the time, and was tested with and without a glass-fibre nose cone during the series to assess its aerodynamic affect.

-The tests were also used to monitor the vertical track forces imparted by the locomotive over an instrumented dipped rail joint and to check turbulence caused by trains passing at 125 mile/h.
+Not only were the tests used to monitor the vertical track forces imparted by the locomotive over an instrumented dipped rail joint but also to check turbulence caused by trains passing at 125 mile/h.

 Our train was hauled by E3173 'Zebedee' with Test Car 4 and E5625 and was confined to the Down line.
 The train would start its test run just to the south of Linslade Tunnel and the southbound train would start from Leighton Buzzard.
 At a pre-arranged and synchronised signal both trains would start off and run at controlled speeds to ensure as far as practicable that the trains passed just to the North of Cheddington station.

 The specially installed 'dipped joint' was in the Up fast line just north of the station where vertical track force measurements (P2) were recorded as the Up loco traversed the joint at high speed.
 Aerodynamic probes were also installed on the trains and alongside the track to measure the effects of turbulence inside and outside the trains when they passed.

 Total possession of the Up and Down Fast lines was taken on three consecutive Sunday mornings (16th, 23rd and 30th May 1971) between Leighton Buzzard and Tring for the purpose of the testing to allow the trains concerned to set back 'wrong road' to the starting positions after each run.